vinaypamnani/wmie/README.md

 **Caching Behavior:**

-> 💡Use single-click to quickly navigate and view cached data.
+> 💡 Use single-click to quickly navigate and view cached data.
 Use double-click when you need to explicitly refresh data from WMI.

 - Once classes are loaded for a namespace, they are cached in memory. **Single-clicking** the namespace will display the cached classes (indicated by a green status indicator).
 - Once instances are loaded for a class, they are cached in memory. **Single-clicking** the class will display the cached instances (indicated by a green status indicator).
 - **Double-clicking** always reloads data from WMI, refreshing the cache with the latest information.

+For more information about caching, see [Settings and Caching](docs/SETTINGS.md).

 ### Exploring Namespaces and Classes